kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 **[ANCHOR – GENDERLESS, MODULATED VOICE, BLINKING AT REGULAR INTERVALS]**

-> _“Good evening.
+> *“Good evening.
 This is SPA Broadcast Channel.
-Your only source for uninterrupted, validated, and sanitized planetary information.”_
+Your only source for uninterrupted, validated, and sanitized planetary information.”*

 ---

-> _“Our lead story: The individual responsible for the **Dockyard-7 Mass Interruption** has been formally **convicted on suspicion of Venusian ideals** and arrested **two days prior to the incident itself**.
-Officials stress this is a precautionary success, not a timeline irregularity.”_
+> *“Our lead story: The individual responsible for the **Dockyard-7 Mass Interruption** has been formally **convicted on suspicion of Venusian ideals** and arrested **two days prior to the incident itself**.
+Officials stress this is a precautionary success, not a timeline irregularity.”*

-> _“The individual’s name will not be released to prevent sympathetic contamination.”_
+> *“The individual’s name will not be released to prevent sympathetic contamination.”*

 ---

-> _“In celestial news: the planet **MARS** has not appeared in any known orbital registry since this morning’s report.
+> *“In celestial news: the planet **MARS** has not appeared in any known orbital registry since this morning’s report.
 Observatories on Jupiter confirm the body’s absence.
-SPA officials say it is ‘probably a clerical abstraction’ and **urge calm.**”_
+SPA officials say it is ‘probably a clerical abstraction’ and **urge calm.**”*

-> _“The Seven Planet Authority reminds citizens: the **perception of loss does not constitute loss**.”_
+> *“The Seven Planet Authority reminds citizens: the **perception of loss does not constitute loss**.”*

 ---

-> _“On economic fronts, a **System-wide reinvestment campaign** has been initiated to encourage **prompt and enthusiastic re-colonization of Venus.**”_
+> *“On economic fronts, a **System-wide reinvestment campaign** has been initiated to encourage **prompt and enthusiastic re-colonization of Venus.**”*

 > *“SPA Compliance & Wellness notes a sharp rise in fertility compatibility among Venus-adjacent zones.
 **This is considered auspicious.**”*

 ---

-> _“In memorial: A **nationwide sermon** will air at midnight to commemorate **those lost on SATURN**.”_
+> *“In memorial: A **nationwide sermon** will air at midnight to commemorate **those lost on SATURN**.”*

-> _“Residents in Ring Cities 2 through 5 are advised to remain home during broadcast transmission for optimal reflection.”_
+> *“Residents in Ring Cities 2 through 5 are advised to remain home during broadcast transmission for optimal reflection.”*

 ---

-> _“In culture: the **Artemisia Reclamation Protest**, initially permitted as an art installation, has been reclassified as a **radical sex supremacy demonstration.** Protesters will be processed under the Gender Compliance Act.”_
+> *“In culture: the **Artemisia Reclamation Protest**, initially permitted as an art installation, has been reclassified as a **radical sex supremacy demonstration.** Protesters will be processed under the Gender Compliance Act.”*

 > *“Seventeen were arrested.
 Four were pregnant.
 **None were in violation.**”*

 ---

-> _“And finally: The Neptune Light Index has returned to expected ambient levels after last week’s unusual surge in red-spectrum photonic activity.
-Reports of disembodied whispering were confirmed to be a **localized sound glitch**, attributed to overheating in Ministry-approved devotional headphones.”_
+> *“And finally: The Neptune Light Index has returned to expected ambient levels after last week’s unusual surge in red-spectrum photonic activity.
+Reports of disembodied whispering were confirmed to be a **localized sound glitch**, attributed to overheating in Ministry-approved devotional headphones.”*

-> _“All systems remain green.”_
+> *“All systems remain green.”*

 ---

-> _“This has been thE SPA Broadcast Channel.
-Obedience is harmony.”_
+> *“This has been thE SPA Broadcast Channel.
+Obedience is harmony.”*

 > *“You are seen.
 You are correct.